aishwaryaprabhat/Advanced-RAG/README.md

    ```

 ## Usage 💻
-- Open the `Advanced-RAG.ipynb` notebook in a Jupyter environment.
+- Open the `Advanced_RAG.ipynb` notebook in a Jupyter environment.
 - Follow the instructions and code cells in the notebook to explore the various RAG techniques and evaluations.